tpm2-software/tpm2-tools/man/tpm2_duplicate.1.md

   * **-o**, **\--output-key-file**=_FILE_:

     Specifies the filename to store the symmetric key (128 bit data) that was used for the inner wrapper.
-Valid only when specified symmetric algorithm is not null and \--input-key-file is not specified
+Valid only when specified symmetric algorithm is not null and \--input-key-file is not specified.
+The TPM generates the key in this case.

   * **-C**, **\--parent-key**=_PARENT\_CONTEXT_: